DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > If the players failed to prevent the **black cat** familiar in [[#P8a.
 Guest Landing]] from alerting its mistress, the coven has used the contents of the cauldron in [[#P9c.
 Cauldron Room]] to transform the zombie into a weakened **zombie plague spreader** (<span class="citation">Van Richten’s Guide to Ravenloft, p.
 255</span>).
 Add the following to this area’s description:
 >
 > <hr>
-> *The zombie’s flesh is a smooth, sickly white, its skin run through with raised crimson veins.
-A faint cloud of reddish mist spills from its mouth and down onto the stone floor.*
+> <em>The zombie’s flesh is a smooth, sickly white, its skin run through with raised crimson veins.
+A faint cloud of reddish mist spills from its mouth and down onto the stone floor.</em>
 > <hr>
 >
 > Increase the plague spreader's hit points to 100, decrease the necrotic damage dealt by its ***slam*** to 5 (1d8), and decrease the damage dealt by its ***virulent miasma*** to 7 (2d6) poison damage per creature.